Minutes

 New Business

-Correspondence from Students on Climate Change
+Students on Climate

 Mayor Koch noted that several Atlantic Middle School students working on a Civics project wrote with their concerns about climate change.
 Mayor Koch noted that many of the items are underway including solar panels on City buildings and banning plastic bags which takes effect on March 1.
 One student suggested eliminate single-use plastic through using a different type of utensils in school cafeterias.
 Mayor Koch asked if the Food Services team could look into pricing and feasibility.